UK Post Study Work Visa (Graduate Route): Complete Guide for International Students 2026

 Duration and upcoming changes

-• Current duration: 2 years for Bachelor’s/Master’s graduates, 3 years for PhD graduates.
+• Current duration: 2 years for bachelor's and master's graduates, 3 years for PhD graduates.

-• Strategic timing: Students starting in January 2026 are the last to qualify for the full 2 years.
+• Strategic timing: Students starting in September 2026 are the last intake eligible for the full 2-year route.

 Application process